;

 Participants will study and complete coursework alongside current University of Bristol students and other international students, learning valuable insights from their peers and working collectively to further their understanding of contemporary realities and the topics and themes being discussed.
 They will also work closely with the course/module leaders who will provide direction, guidance and feedback to the participants – both as a group and individually.

-The University of Bristol will organise an orientation session for the participants to formally inaugurate the programme as well as city tour to help students orientate themselves.
-At the end of the programme, there will be a farewell meal to which will be invited the key stakeholders who have worked with the participants over the previous three weeks.
+The University of Bristol will organise an orientation session for the participants to formally inaugurate the programme as well as a city tour to help students orientate themselves.
+At the end of the programme, there will be a farewell meal, to which will be invited the key stakeholders who have worked with the participants over the previous three weeks.

 Bristol is located in a vibrant and historical part of the UK.
 Cultural excursions accessible from Bristol include: